Posted on 10 February 2016 by David

 Both your properties are unencumbered, and you wish to raise money on your existing Cornwall BTL property at approximately 33% LTV which is excellent as this is a low LTV.
 Most lenders restrict capital raising to around 75% LTV, so you should have variety of lenders to choose from.
 There are many lenders in the BTL market offering interest only lending and I think we should be able to help you.

-I think you will benefit from speaking to our Independent Mortgage Advisors.
+I think you will benefit from speaking to our Independent Mortgage Advisers.
 This is because we would need further information such as how many properties you are looking to purchase, projected rental income as well as other personal details such as employment history and financial details prior to suggesting an appropriate lender.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.